 Where News Happens In Cary

-Cary Town Manager Sean R. Stegall is proposing a $310,720,220 budget for Fiscal Year 2018, which runs from July 1, 2017 through June 30, 2018.
-His recommendation, which is 2.9 percent less than this year’s adopted budget, allocates $242,166,936 for operations and $68,553,284 for capital projects.
-The property tax rate remains unchanged at 35 cents per $100 of real property value, and the solid waste fee is unchanged at $16 per month.
-The forecasted utility rate increase is held to just three percent for a typical household, along with a five cents increase in the monthly base charge.
+The Cary Town Council adopted a $310,656,885 budget for Fiscal Year 2018, which runs from July 1, 2017 through June 30, 2018.
+The approved budget, which tracks closely with the recommended budget proposed by Town Manager Sean R. Stegall on May 11, 2017, is 2.9 percent less than the current year’s adopted budget.
+The property tax rate remains unchanged at 35 cents, and the solid waste fee is unchanged at $16 per month.
+The utility rate increase is held to three percent.